Monaco Grand Prix

 The first Monaco Grand Prix took place on 14 April 1929, and the race eventually became part of the pre-Second World War European Championship and was included in the first World Championship of Drivers in 1950.
 It was twice designated the European Grand Prix, in 1955 and 1963, when this title was an honorary designation given each year to one Grand Prix race in Europe.
 Graham Hill was known as "Mr. Monaco" due to his five Monaco wins in the 1960s.
 Ayrton Senna won the race more times than any other driver, with six victories, winning five races consecutively between 1989 and 1993.
+In the 82 editions of the Monaco Grand Prix, only two Monégasque drivers have won the race, Louis Chiron in 1931 and Charles Leclerc in 2024.

+The circuit has been called "an exceptional location of glamour and prestige".
+Prior to 2026, the Formula One event is usually held on the last weekend of May and is known as one of the largest weekends in motor racing, as the Formula One race occurs on the same Sunday as the Indianapolis 500 (IndyCar Series) and the Coca-Cola 600 (NASCAR Cup Series).

 History

 Origins

 Like many European races, the Monaco Grand Prix predates the current World Championship.
 The principality's first Grand Prix was organised in 1929 by Antony Noghès, under the auspices of Prince Louis II, through the Automobile Club de Monaco (ACM), of which he was president.
 The ACM organised the Rallye Automobile Monte Carlo, and in 1928 applied to the Association Internationale des Automobiles Clubs Reconnus (AIACR), the international governing body of motorsport, to be upgraded from a regional French club to full national status.
 Their application was refused due to the lack of a major motorsport event held wholly within Monaco's boundaries.
-The rally could not be considered as it mostly used the roads of other European countries.
+The rally could not be considered, as it mostly used the roads of other European countries.

 To attain full national status, Noghès proposed the creation of an automobile Grand Prix in the streets of Monte Carlo.
-He obtained the official sanction of Prince Louis II, and the support of Monégasque Grand Prix driver Louis Chiron.
-Chiron thought Monaco's topography well-suited to setting up a race track.
+He obtained the official sanction of Prince Louis II and the support of Monégasque Grand Prix driver Louis Chiron.
+Chiron thought Monaco's topography was well-suited to setting up a race track.

 The first race, held on 14 April 1929, was won by William Grover-Williams (using the pseudonym "Williams"), driving a works Bugatti Type 35B.
-It was an invitation-only event, but not all of those invited decided to attend.
+It was an invitation-only event, but not all of those who were invited decided to attend.
 The leading Maserati and Alfa Romeo drivers decided not to compete, but Bugatti was well represented.
 Mercedes sent their leading driver, Rudolf Caracciola.
 Starting fifteenth, Caracciola drove a fighting race, taking his SSK into the lead before wasting 4 1/2 minutes on refuelling and a tyre change to finish second.
 Another driver who competed using a pseudonym was "Georges Philippe", the Baron Philippe de Rothschild.
 Chiron was unable to compete, having a prior commitment to compete in the Indianapolis 500.